 Choosing a plant-based lifestyle is a huge step toward improving your health.
 Besides avoiding meat and dairy, eliminating oil is an essential component of a truly healthy diet.

 Healthy cooking requires learning some new methods in the kitchen.
-These cooking without oil tips will be instrumental in maintaining and regaining health.
+These oil-free tips will be instrumental in maintaining a healthy weight and regaining health.

 Surprising nutritional facts about oil